They don’t need you to be perfect

 If you set limits, you’re afraid you’re being too harsh.

-It just feels like there’s no version of this where you actually feel in your bones that you’re a good enough mom.
+It can start to seem like there’s no version of this where you actually feel — in your bones — that you’re a good enough mom.

 but those nagging thoughts still creep in.